crowdsourcing-class/crowdsourcing-class.github.io/wa3.md

 <i>"After a 14-year-old was gunned down Thursday night it appears Chicago went 42 hours without a shooting, but that streak came to an end Saturday afternoon when two people were shot near Ogden Park.
 Rarely is there a 42-hour period in Chicago without a shooting..."</i>

-Now, your data has been scraped from the web and cleaned with cheaper, faster, hand-written-er processing, so you might get articles like this beauty:
+Now, your data has been scraped from the web and cleaned with cheaper, faster, handwritten-er processing, so you might get articles like this beauty:

 <i>"Boy, 3, among 13 injured in Chicago park shooting .zone Boy, 3, among 13 injured in Chicago park shooting #adgSocialTools #adgSocialTools div.social_header #adgSocialTools div.social_main #adgSocialTools div.social_main img, #adgSocialTools div.social_footer img #adgSocialTools div.social_footer #adgSocialTools div.social_footer..."</i>